Paul VI High School (Clifton, New Jersey)

-Pope Paul VI Regional High School is a former Roman Catholic coeducational high school that was located in Clifton in Passaic County, New Jersey, United States.
+Paul VI Regional High School was a Roman Catholic high school located in Clifton in Passaic County, in the U.S. state of New Jersey.
 The school operated under the supervision of the Roman Catholic Diocese of Paterson.
+The school closed in 1990.

 The school was located on Valley Road in the Maple Valley section of Clifton and was named for Pope Paul VI, who was the incumbent pontiff when the school opened.

 Paul VI was one of several parochial schools in Clifton but was its only parochial high school.
 The school was located at 775 Valley Road, next to St. Philip the Apostle School; both were operated by the Roman Catholic Diocese of Paterson.

 Athletics

 Paul VI's athletic teams were known as the Patriots.
 For much of the 1980s they were members of the Bergen-Passaic Scholastic League, where they kept a rivalry with Paterson Catholic High School.

 The Patriots won the Non-Public Group B North state championship in football for 1978.

 The baseball team won the Non-Public B state championship in 1979, defeating St. John Vianney High School in the tournament final.